Cataract Surgery FAQs

 - Your glasses aren’t providing good enough vision.

 No, only one eye will be treated at a time.
+This is because it takes the eye some time to heal — and during this time, your vision will still be compromised.
 The second eye can be treated approximately two weeks after the first eye has healed and stabilized.

 Cataract surgery takes about 10-15 minutes.
-You’ll need to plan to be at the surgery center for approximately two hours, however, to accommodate the pre-op preparation and post-op recovery period.
+However, you’ll need to plan to be at the surgery center for approximately two hours to accommodate the pre-op preparation and post-op recovery period.
 Deer Creek Surgical Center has closer-to-door drive-up service and you can comfortably have someone drive you home after the procedure.

-- Wear the plastic shield over the eye during sleep for the first 24 hours.
+- Do not sleep without the plastic shield over the eye for the first 24 hours.

-- No rubbing the eye and avoid getting hit or bumped in the eye.
+- Do not rub the eye and avoid getting hit or bumped in the eye.

-- No heavy lifting more than 50 lbs for the first two weeks.
+- Do not lift more than 50 lbs for the first two weeks.

 - Avoid bending past your waist for two weeks.